Living Legends (MechWarrior)

 Living Legends is an adventure published by FASA in 1995 for the science fiction mecha role-playing game MechWarrior.

 Contents

-This role-playing adventure, written by Diane Piron-Gelman, Chris Hartford and Bryan Nystul, is an addition to the long line of MechWarrior scenarios set against the epic background of the Succession Wars and, subsequently, the Clan Invasion of the Inner Sphere.
+This role-playing adventure, written by Diane Piron-Gelman, Chris Hartford and Bryan Nystul, is part of a long line of MechWarrior adventures scenarios that takes place during the Succession Wars as well as the Clan Invasion of the Inner Sphere.

 In the adventure, the players take the role of some members of the Explorer Corps who are trying to sabotage a Clan Smoke warship and escape safely.
 The players encounter security guards as well as dinosaurs.